strath-ace/smart-uq/README.md

 ======================================================================

-`SMART` is a collection of toolboxes developed and maintained since 2015 by the department of Mechanical and Aerospace Engineer of Strathclyde University. `SMART-UQ` in particular, is a collection of uncertainity quantification techniques.
+`SMART` is a collection of toolboxes developed and maintained since 2015 by the department of Mechanical and Aerospace Engineering of Strathclyde University. `SMART-UQ` in particular, is a collection of uncertainity quantification techniques.

 `SMART` is aimed at making code development inside the team more efficient, reusable and easy maintainabile.